JoyceGu/PM_DS_Collaboration/README.md

 ### For Product Managers

-- Go to the "Requirement Submission" page and fill out the required information as prompted.
+- Go to the "Define Your Problem" page and fill out the required information as prompted.
 - After submitting, track the progress of the requirement through the interface.

 ### For Data Scientists

-- Access the "Requirement Reception" page to view the submitted requirements.
+- Access the "Process Requests" page to view the submitted requirements.
 - Plan your tasks with AI assistance and choose tools to start your analysis.
 - Submit analysis results or feedback on the requirements.